videlais/passage-shell/README.md

 ## Routes

 The Express framework exposes the same routes across all loaders.
-However, not all functionality is available for all formats.
+However, not all functionality is available for all story formats.

 All routes return JSON-encoded values.
 Return objects are based on their route names except in the case of _/click/X_ and _/mouseover/X_, which can also return an error object, and _/file_, which only returns the static file.